loikg/hedera-cli/README.md

 # hedera-cli

 This project is a work in progress and is not production ready.
-Use at your own risks.
+Use it at your own risks.

 hedera-cli make it easy to interact with the hedera blockchain from the command line.
 It can connect to a local hedera node, testnet and mainnet.
-Operator and network can be configured in the config file located at $HOME/.hedera-cli.yaml by default.
+Operators and networks can be configured in the config file located at $HOME/.hedera-cli.yaml by default.

 ## Install